hytechclub/web-102/IntroToJS/README.md

 >Note: This activity can be skipped in a hybrid or virtual setting.

-## Formative Assessment: Kahoot
+## Formative Assessment: Blooket
-Facilitate the [Kahoot](https://create.kahoot.it/share/4a6c1a18-b5cc-4a58-945f-4774fa9187e2) that covers the content from the lectures.
+Facilitate the [Blooket](https://dashboard.blooket.com/set/65b8eeccf29aed4ff8bea349) that covers the content from the lectures.

 ## Self-Paced Work: Questions Exercise
 The students can practice the concepts from the lesson by following the [Self-Paced Work](SelfPacedWork.md) instructions; they will build a simple website that asks the user some questions, and then displays the answers.
 There is also a [solution for the basic self-paced work](SelfPacedWorkComplete.js).